Kid-Friendly Philly Beer Gardens for Socially-Distant Sips

 Mask up and pack your sippy cups!

-Thanks to the ongoing pandemic, if we’re going to be eating out these days, it has to be outdoors.
-Luckily, it’s summer in the city which means it’s the time for seasonal beer gardens to pop up all over town!
+Thanks to the ongoing pandemic, if we’re going to be eating out these days, it is likely outdoors.
+Luckily, it’s the time for seasonal beer gardens to pop up all over town!
 So many of these fabulous places are extra fabulous because they are not just a great place to grab a drink while enjoying the outdoors (and social distancing), but they welcome kids, too!

-No matter where you choose to go, please be sure to exercise caution, wear a mask, follow the venue’s safety rules, and above all treat the staff with kindness and patience (and tip well!); we are all in this together!
-With these guidelines in mind, here are our favorite places that are open this summer.
+No matter where you choose to go, please be sure to exercise caution, wear a mask, follow the venue’s safety rules, and above all treat the staff with kindness and patience (and tip well); we are all in this together!
+With these guidelines in mind, here are our favorite places that are opening up with the warm weather.

 221 N. Columbus Blvd.

-This summertime favorite overlooks the river with views of the Ben Franklin Bridge and the marina below, and they’ve added even more outdoor seating this year to help everyone stay safe and socially distanced.
-Reservations are strictly required, and tables of 1-6 guests will be allotted a 90-minute window of time to enjoy the sips, bites, and views.
+Now entering its tenth year, this spring and summertime favorite overlooks the river with views of the Ben Franklin Bridge and the marina below.
+Last year they added even more outdoor seating to help everyone stay safe and socially distanced.
+Reservations are highly recommended; walk-up reservations are available if space permits.
+Tables of up to 10 guests will be allotted a 90-minute window of time to enjoy the sips, bites, and views.
 Masks are required when you’re walking around, but can be removed when you are seated at your table.

 Fairmount Horticulture Center, 100 N. Horticultural Drive